 When did I stop using lipstick?

-Tantalising clues found in photographs, letters, diaries and family films revealed a very different Erica from the retiring ex-academic I came to know.
+Tantalising clues found in photographs, letters and family films revealed a very different Erica from the retiring ex-academic I came to know.
 As a child refugee fleeing Hungary on the eve of war, she was traumatised by family conflicts, separation from her beloved father and the great events of the 20th century.

 At her funeral, a very private affair, I had wondered: who would tell Erica’s story?
 From the outside her life appeared ordinary, destined to pass unremarked.
 Yet, when seen from inside, her experience was extraordinary.
 In the years following, Voyageuse became my passion project, made from little but scraps of paper, fading pictures and memories.